line-git/line/README.md

 ### More tests

 Further tests will be made available soon.
-At present, these files have not been included in this repository because the validation files used to verify the correctness of intermediate calculation results require significant storage space.
+At present, these files have not been included in this repository because the DE matrices and the validation files used to verify the correctness of intermediate calculation results require significant storage space.
 To address this, a separate Git repository will be created to host these files.
 Users will be able to download the repository and integrate it as a Git submodule into their local setup.
 Stay tuned for updates on this resource.

 ## Usage

 **LINE** requires the following input files:

 -   The Differential Equation (DE) matrices.
--   The boundary value for the Master Integrals (MIs) to be propagated.
+-   The boundary values for the Master Integrals (MIs) to be propagated.
 -   Info about the branch cuts for the considered topology.
 -   An input card indicating the target point, the starting point, the required number of digits for the result as well as the number of